eliminmax/colortest/README.md

 ## Languages

-At time of writing, I've implemented it in the following languages:
+At the current moment, I've implemented it in the following languages:

+* AWK
 * Brainfuck
 * C
 * C#
 * C++
 * Cobol
-* Fender (a language created by 3 of my fellow Champlain College seniors, available [here](https://github.com/FenderLang/Fender))
+* Fender (a language created by 3 of my fellow Champlain College students in my senior year, available [here](https://github.com/FenderLang/Fender))
 * Fortran 95
 * Go
 * Haskell